Coronavirus digest: UK finds 30 blood clot cases after AstraZeneca jab | DW | 02.04.2021

 Here is an overview of the latest coronavirus news from around the world.

-The European Union has agreed upon a deal to distribute nearly three million doses of the BioNTech-Pfizer vaccine to members that are "most in need" — Bulgaria, Croatia, Estonia, Latvia, and Slovakia.
+The European Union has agreed upon a deal to distribute nearly 3 million doses of the BioNTech-Pfizer vaccine to members that are "most in need" — Bulgaria, Croatia, Estonia, Latvia, and Slovakia.

 While Austria, Slovenia and the Czech Republic insisted on receiving their full quota of shots under the bloc’s general shareout system, the main group of 19 states — including Germany, France, Italy and Spain — decided to share 6.66 million vaccines.